salesforce/bazel-java-sdk/conforming_java_packages.md

 ## Conforming Java Packages

-In various places in our Bazel Eclipse Feature documentation, we reference the term **Conforming Java Packages**.
+In various places in our Bazel Java SDK documentation, we reference the term **Conforming Java Packages**.
 This page defines that term.

 ### History: Maven and Configuration by Convention